 Most homes have some stainless steel appliances, whether in the kitchen, bathroom, or laundry room.
 Often, these areas get splashed with water or marked with finger and hand prints that make the surfaces look dirty.
 “To keep mine looking brand new, I wipe all my stainless-steel surfaces and appliances daily with an oil based cleaner,” Edie says.
 “The oil will protect from water marks and repel antithetical substances, meaning that when it comes to deep-cleaning my home, my appliances need minimal attention.”

-Here’s how to clean absolutely everything in your kitchen, according to The Marilyn Denis Show‘s Charles the Butler.
+Here’s how to clean absolutely everything in your kitchen, according to Charles the Butler from CTV’s The Marilyn Denis Show.

 They wipe down the bathroom sink